-In 2002 I founded GrubHub.com, which I recently left to pursue a literary career.
-In my 12 years as leader of the company, I created a brand that has attracted 10 million customers as well as 1.2 million Twitter and Facebook followers.
-By way of my bona fides for writing a hard science fiction novel, I have a pile of degrees from MIT, where I was often seen hanging around the AI lab.
+In 2002 I founded GrubHub.com, which I left in 2014 to pursue a literary career.
+In my 12 years leading the company, I created a brand that attracted 10 million customers as well as 1.2 million Twitter and Facebook followers.
+By way of my bona fides for writing a science fiction novel, I have a pile of degrees from MIT, where I was often seen hanging around the AI lab.
 Which is to say, I’m perfectly aware when I sacrifice solid science in the name of a great story.

 Thank you for considering this first installment of INFERNO OF EDEN.